Peppermint Green Tea

 Brew with water at 75 to 80 degrees and brew for 2 to 3 minutes, be careful not to over infuse

 It is very hard to match the flavours and health benefits of almost any Peppermint herbal tea.
 Except, of course, when you blend it with delicious and nourishing green gunpowder tea leaves.
 To be more specific, this beverage uses natural peppermint extract, which is infused into the leaves during the processing.

 Peppermint Green Tea is a strong, hearty beverage; capable of offering more than just a great taste.
-Its beneficial properties are twofold, and can provide the avid consumer with an improved immune system, a reduced risk of Type II diabetes, and even excellent weight management.
-Perhaps more importantly, however, this high-quality green tea uses only the very finest mint to offer a naturally intense and crisp note to the overall flavour of the brew.
+Its beneficial properties are twofold, and can provide the avid consumer with an improved immune system.
+Also a reduced risk of Type II diabetes, and even excellent weight management.
+Perhaps more importantly, however, this high-quality Green Tea uses only the very finest mint to offer a naturally intense and crisp note to the overall flavour of the brew.

 Aromatic, lively, and rich, Peppermint Green Tea is a brilliant choice to lift your spirits.
 Alternatively, if your ‘spirits’ need cooling in the hot summer sun, then this beverage makes an ideal Iced Tea to sit back and relax with in your favourite lawn chair!